Bad credit — or no credit at all? This is a unique option to borrow and save at the same time.

 If you can’t afford to wait for your credit-builder loan to mature, you have alternatives that can get you funds within a few days of approval.
 But these options vary widely in features, eligibility and interest rates.

 - Secured credit cards.
-A secured card functions much like your typical credit card, except that your credit card’s limit — usually up to $500 — is paid by you before you begin swiping.
-Your deposit acts as collateral, and you can build or rebuild your credit as you pay off your purchases.
+This credit product functions much like your typical credit card, except that your credit card’s limit — usually up to $500 — is paid by you before you begin swiping.
+Your deposit acts as collateral, and you can build or rebuild your credit with a secured card as you pay off your purchases.

 - Short-term loans.
 Payday loans are often considered predatory lending.
 But by borrowing from a legitimate lender and understanding the full costs, you can get access to small amounts of money to get over a financial hump.
 If you want to borrow more than a few hundred dollars and need cash quickly, an online installment loan could be an option to consider.